 At the corner of Huntington Drive and San Marino Avenue in San Marino, beside the historic Holiday House Bus Shelter.

-From 5:00 PM to 7:00 PM, with the tree lit during the evening program.
+In the evening, with the tree lit during the program.

 Yes — the event is free.
 Hot chocolate, cookies, photos with Santa and Mrs. Claus, and the kid’s craft table are all complimentary.